Updated: July 21, 2023

 DMT is a hallucinogenic drug, sometimes called Dimitri.
 It’s gained attention in recent months.
 A shortened form of the full chemical name N,N-Dimethyltryptamine, DMT is a psychedelic substance that can be found in the wild in many forms.
 It’s most often derived from processed plants through various methods that turn it into a white or yellow powder.

 It can also be extracted via dried frog venom.
-The biggest cheerleader for DMT’s use these days is none other than the biggest podcast host in the world, Joe Rogan, whose often hilarious and good-natured querying about drug use has produced the meme where he asks random guests if they’ve “ever done DMT.”
+The biggest cheerleader for DMT’s use these days is none other than the biggest podcast host in the world, Joe Rogan.
+His often-hilarious and good-natured querying about drug use has produced the “That’s Crazy, Man.
+Have You Ever Done DMT?” meme where he asks random guests if they’ve “ever done DMT.”
 But what exactly is DMT, though?